 Extra recipe inspiration using fun spice mixes:

 Since there’s just the two of us, I froze several packages we had leftover of the pulled pork.
 And I’ve been loving having freezer meals on hand again.
-So far I’ve made these pulled pork bowls, and the recipe for the Sesame Ginger Glazed Green Beans will be coming soon.
+So far I’ve made these pulled pork bowls, with these Sesame Ginger Glazed Green Beans.

 I’ve also made a soup using some of this pulled pork with my homemade stock I had in the freezer.
 Then to finish it off, I added in some rice ramen noodles and lots of chopped baby spinach.
 I made a giant batch of this soup, and we had the leftovers for lunches every day for a week.
 Even so, we didn’t even come close to getting tired of it.